onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 ## Technique #2: VolumeMount the stage libraries into your container at deployment time

-To VolumeMount your stage libraries into a StreamSets engine container at deployment time, you'll need some type of [Volume](https://kubernetes.io/docs/concepts/storage/volumes/#volume-types)
+To VolumeMount your stage libraries into a StreamSets engine container at deployment time, you'll need some type of [Volume](https://kubernetes.io/docs/concepts/storage/volumes/#volume-types) populated with your desired stage libraries.
+Your choice of volume types depends on which k8s distribution you are using and if it is running on-prem or in a public cloud.
+For this example, I'll use an [NFS Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs)